javascript-tutorial/en.javascript.info/2-ui/1-document/06-dom-attributes-and-properties/article.md

 ## DOM properties are typed

 DOM properties are not always strings.
-For instance, `input.checked` property (for checkboxes) is boolean:
+For instance, the `input.checked` property (for checkboxes) is a boolean:

 ```html run
 <input id="input" type="checkbox" checked> checkbox